syncfusion/ej2-javascript-docs/README.md

 # Syncfusion JavaScript Documentation

-This is the GitHub repository for the technical product documentation for [Syncfusion JavaScript UI Components](https://ej2.syncfusion.com/home/javascript.html).This documentation is published to https://ej2.syncfusion.com/javascript/documentation/
+This is the GitHub repository for the technical product documentation for [Syncfusion JavaScript UI Components](https://ej2.syncfusion.com/home/javascript.html).
+This documentation is published to https://ej2.syncfusion.com/javascript/documentation/

 ## Contributions Welcome!